-Phase 2 Risk Assessment (Step 4 & 5)
+PHASE 2 Risk Assessment (Step 4 & 5)

-Step 4 & Step 5: Assess The Hazard(S) And Assess The Problem(S)
+STEPS 4 & 5: Assess the Hazard(s) and Assess the Problem(s)

-The FHMP Committee identified and documented hazards affecting the planning area and used GIS to analyze and map vulnerabilities.
+The FHMPC identified and documented hazards affecting the planning area and used GIS to analyze and map vulnerabilities.
 A capability assessment reviewed existing programs, policies, and plans to evaluate the area's capacity to mitigate risks.
-Details of the risk assessment process and results are in Chapter 3: Risk Assessment.
+Details of the risk assessment process and results are in CHAPTER 3 - FLOOD RISK ASSESSMENT.

-Phase 3 Mitigation Strategy (Step 6, 7 & 8)
+PHASE 3 Mitigation Strategy (Step 6, 7 & 8)

-Steps 6 And 7: Set Goals And Review Possible Activities
+STEPS 6 & 7: Set Goals and Review Possible Activities

-The FHMP Committee led sessions with the FMPC to outline the purpose, process, and criteria for developing goals, objectives, mitigation alternatives, and recommended actions.
-Details are in Chapter 4: Mitigation Strategy, with additional documentation in Appendix C: Mitigation Alternatives and Prioritization.
+The FHMPC led sessions with the FHMPC to outline the purpose, process, and criteria for developing goals, objectives, mitigation alternatives, and recommended actions.
+Details are in CHAPTER 4 - MITIGATION STRATEGY

-Step 8: Draft Action Plan
+STEP 8: Draft Action Plan

-The draft Flood Hazard Management Plan (FHMP) for Baldwin County has been distributed to the Floodplain Management Planning Committee (FMPC) and relevant agencies for review and feedback.
-To ensure transparency and community involvement, the draft is available for a two-week public review period, during which residents can provide comments.
-Feedback will be evaluated and incorporated as appropriate, with a summary included in the final plan.
+The draft Flood Hazard Management Plan (FHMP) for Baldwin County was distributed to the Flood Hazard Management Plan Committee (FHMPC) and relevant agencies for review and feedback.
+To ensure transparency and community involvement, the draft was made available for a two-week public review period.
+No public comments were received during this time.

-After the public review, the draft will be submitted to FEMA Region IV for approval, contingent on final adoption by participating jurisdictions.
-The final plan will include all deliverables, such as risk assessments and mitigation strategies, ensuring compliance with FEMA and CRS standards while supporting Baldwin County's flood hazard management goals.
+Following the review period, the draft will be submitted to FEMA Region IV for review and the Baldwin County Commission for adoption.
+The final plan will include all deliverables (Table 9), , such as risk assessments and mitigation strategies, ensuring compliance with FEMA and CRS standards while supporting Baldwin County's flood hazard management goals.